 Wind-Chill Warning – Schools Will Be Closed

-Wind-chill of -30°F or lower and wind speed of 10 mph or greater or actual temperature of -15°F or lower:
+General Range – Wind-chills -30°F or lower and wind speeds 10 mph or greater or Actual temperature -15°F or lower

-● All notification systems will be activated to send school cancellation communications to families.
+All notification systems will be leveraged to send school cancellation communications to families.

 Wind-Chill Advisory – Schools Will Be Open

 A Wind-chill advisory is issued when conditions do not meet the wind-chill warning criteria but still cause significant inconvenience.
 The weather during a wind-chill advisory is not life threatening but presents conditions that may result in inconvenience or pose moderate risk to safety.
 A wind-chill advisory is typically issued when the wind chill is -20 degrees Fahrenheit or colder AND the winds are greater to OR equal to 10 mph.

 General Range – Wind-chills -20°F to -29°F and wind speeds 10 mph or greater or Actual temperature -5°F to -14°F

 Schools will be open and student attendance is expected.

 Fire and Police will be notified prior to the start of these school days.